 Asked about his expectations, the lawmaker said the impeachment vote is likely to be obtained next week, saying there are enough numbers to send the case to the Senate sitting as the Impeachment Court.

 “We’re expecting the vice president to be impeached next week.
-‘Yung 106 is all and certain.
+‘Yung 106 is all but certain.
 It’s just a question of how many more votes we will get.
 And ang ine-expect po namin, at the very best, mapantayan po ang 215 votes,” Ridon said, pertaining to the number of lawmakers who voted in favor of Duterte’s impeachment in 2025, which the Supreme Court declared as unconstitutional.

 [Translation: We’re expecting the vice president to be impeached next week.
 The 106 votes is certain.
 It’s just a question of how many more votes we will get.
 We’re expecting we’ll exceed the 215 votes at the very best]